linuxonlinehelp/openwebrx-backup-old/README.md

 Workaround (no Root required):

 - install Firefox of Tablet Version !! by Sideload install (.apk)
-- IF on a Firestick or Android TV Box there is no Mouse with a Tablet Browser App!!
-- Buy a Bluetooth Keyboard, Android will now show Mouse Cursor on TV instead of the TV-Remote !
+- If on a Firestick or Android TV Box no Mouse Icon with a Tablet Browser shown then buy a Android Bluetooth Keyboard, Android will now show Mouse Circle for Cursor on TV instead of the TV-Remote Mouse !
 ..thats it..
 Tablet Browsers like Firefox show Waterfall on openwebrx!